 Requirements to Companies

-- Transparency and Good Practices: MiCA requires firms to provide full information about their services, including disclosure of the risks associated with investing in crypto-assets and their cost structure.
+Transparency and Good Practices: Under MiCA, firms would be obliged to give full information on their services, including disclosure of the risks pertaining to investment in crypto-assets and the cost structure.

 MiCA regulations in Belgium 2024